Fuadex/Houdini-VEX-HScript-Python/README.md

 	f@remap = 1 * pow(10,@exponent);

 Now this will remap stiffness the way you'd think it logically should.
+And if you're after some smooth stiffness increase/decrease that just simply looks good, this is the stuff.

 --------------------------------------------------------

-CharFX vector deformation
+CharFX vector deformation and Bend node

-This one I thought of waaay to late and should've come up with this a long time ago.
+This one I thought of waaay too late and should've come up with this a long time ago.
-Say, you've got cloth geo and a collider anim but the anim is at rest but still collides initially with cloth.
+Say, you've got cloth geo and a collider anim and anim is at rest but collides initially with cloth.
 What do you do?
-Well, most of the time I peak in the anim geo and then slowly animate it outwards but you can't always do this as collision geo can be... hmmm... multilayered.
+Well, most of the time I'd peak in the anim geo and then slowly animate it outwards but you can't always do this as collision geo can have have extrusions or crawl up into itself.

 I thought of a very simple solution really - just split some part of the geo you're interested in, can be procedural or not you decide - extract centroid
 Now into a pointwrangle